 The CPA Australia Whistleblower Policy sets out principles and processes by which incidents reported under that Policy will be investigated and acted on, including incidents of Fraud or Corruption.
 CPA Australia People and our business partners must co-operate fully and openly with any investigations conducted by CPA Australia into actual or suspected conduct contrary to this Policy.
-Where incidents of Fraud or Corruption are reported but do not fall within the scope of the CPA Australia Whistleblower Policy, similar principles and processes will be applied to the extent appropriate in the circumstances.
+Where incidents of Fraud or Corruption are reported pursuant to this policy but do not fall within the scope of the CPA Australia Whistleblower Policy, similar principles and processes will be applied to the extent appropriate in the circumstances.

 7.2 External Investigative Resources

-CPA Australia will provide external resources as considered necessary to be able to conduct the investigation.
+CPA Australia will engage external resources as considered necessary to be able to conduct the investigation.